Rage against the technical-debt

 Impact and value: A new roadmap has been established, the company is taking a new road, and you as a dev who knows about the codebase take this opportunity to share some concerns and get time to refactor some parts of the code, because otherwise it will hold our backs and prevent the company to iterate in the new direction.

 Lack of context

 The lack of context when technical decisions are made, and missing the ability to foresee problems in the future, are as well, some of the most common root causes of tech debt.

-The context in the sense of, when developing a new feature, try to get a common understanding on why we are doing it, what's the impact, what's the way to measure it.
-Basically, know all the information to make a good technical decision by knowing the long-term plan of this new functionality.
+The context in the sense of, when developing a new feature, trying to get a common understanding of why we are doing it, what's the impact, and what's the way to measure it.
+Know all the information to make a good technical decision by knowing the long-term plan for this new functionality.